 A degree, whether undergraduate or postgraduate, from Trinity College Dublin is recognised nationally and internationally as a mark of quality.
-Trinity is one of Ireland's leading universities, and the Department of Political Science is especially highly regarded; in the 2014 QS rankings it was rated number 1 in Ireland, number 11 in Europe and number 46 in the world for 'Politics and International Studies'.
+Trinity is Ireland's leading university, and the Department of Political Science is especially highly regarded; in the 2015 QS rankings it was rated number 1 in Ireland, number 10 in Europe and number 33 in the world for 'Politics and International Studies'.
 The Department of Political Science at Trinity College Dublin offers three outstanding postgraduate programmes:

 The M.Sc. in Political Science offers students a broad training in the main sub-fields of political science combined with a rigorous research training.
 The course includes modules on public opinion, government institutions and policymaking.
 The M.Sc. examines both domestic and international politics and the interplay between the two.
 The course covers the Department’s research strengths in the areas of European governance and EU politics, as well as politics in other regions and international organisations.

 The M.Sc. in International Politics offers graduate students a combination of rigorous training in the study of international politics with a comprehensive empirical approach to understanding many prominent problems in contemporary world politics, especially topics where domestic and international politics cannot be understood in isolation from each other.
 These topics include democratisation, international cooperation, development and foreign aid, international conflict as well as the politics of many environmental issues and their implications for the politics of developing countries.
 Students will also receive training in research methods.